mxagar/generative_ai_udacity/01_Fundamentals_GenAI/README.md

 def preprocess_function(examples):
     """Preprocess the imdb dataset by returning tokenized examples."""
+    # We can also use padding="max_length", which pads to tokenizer.model_max_length
-    # Pad shorted sentences to the max length the model can take
+    # or padding=True, which pads to the longest sequence in the batch
-    # and truncate longer sentences
+    # Truncation is always tokenizer.model_max_length
+    # NOTE: Padding slows the training considerably
     return tokenizer(examples["text"], padding="max_length", truncation=True)

 # Tokenize the dataset using the preprocess function: